 Another detail: The Ceramic Shield area on the back (where MagSafe is located) is said to have a "slightly transparent" surface.
 What exactly Apple means by this is still unclear – possibly a frosted or milky glass effect.

-Furthermore, in early April 2026, the first dummy models of the iPhone 18 Pro, Pro Max, and iPhone Fold surfaced.
+In early April 2026, the first dummy models of the iPhone 18 Pro, Pro Max, and iPhone Fold surfaced.
 They confirm that the design remains almost identical to the iPhone 17 Pro – same button layout, same plateau camera, same proportions.
+A more recent dummy of the iPhone 18 Pro Max also shows a slightly thicker camera unit.

 Dynamic Island: Smaller, but not gone